Mary Harber Foundation Governor (Chair of Governors)

 I joined the parish of Ss Alban and Stephen in August 2015 as the parish priest and became a Foundation Governor at St. John Fisher School in autumn 2015.
 I support the school in my role as parish priest along with Fr Jimmy and Fr Tom and as a Foundation Governor on the board of Governors.

 Laura Flitton Headteacher, Staff Governor

-Gemma O'Neill Assistant Headteacher, Staff Governor
+Gemma O'Neill Deputy Headteacher, Staff Governor

 Karen Vontzalidis Assistant Head, Associate Governor